brandonjp/tidal-playlist-maker/README.md

 These flags are available:

 ```
+optional arguments:
   -h, --help            show this help message and exit
   -A ARTISTS, --artists ARTISTS
                         comma separated list of arists to search for
+  -T TRACKS, --tracks TRACKS
+                        same as -K, comma separated list of tracks to search for
   -G GENRES, --genres GENRES
                         comma separated list of genres to search for
   -L ALBUMS, --albums ALBUMS